 Student Name:

 Student ID: Date of Incident:

 Department/Building: Date Reported:

-Type of Exposure:
+Type of Exposure: .

-☐ Human bite

-☐ Blood/Body fluid splash

-☐ Open wound, scratch, or abrasion contaminated v ,

-☐ Puncture or cut from instrument set, lancet, or ot her sharp object

-□ Needle stick following venipuncture □ Needle stick from IVP or VIPB

-□ Needle stick following injection
+Human bite Blood/Body fluid splash Open wound, scratch, or abrasion contaminated wit Puncture or cut from instrument set, lancet, or other Needle stick following venipuncture Needle stick from IVP or VIPB Needle stick following injection Other (Describe)

-☐ Other (Describe)

 Describe the exposure incident in detail:

-What actions were taken immediately following th e incident?
+What actions were taken immediately following the incident?

-What precautions were in use at the time of the in Chapt all that annly
+What precautions were in use at the time of the incident?
+Check all that apply.

-□ Gloves □ Gown/Apron □ Mask □ Eyewear ☐ CPR shield

-□ None □Other (Specify): □ CFN SITIEIU
+□ Gloves □ Gown/Apron □ Mask □ Eyewear □ CPR shield □ None □Other (Specify):

 Date(s) of HBV vaccination(s):

 Student Signature: Date:

 Instructor/Supervisor Signature: Date:

-Cianatura of narray proporting years tif ather they atual anti.

 Signature of person preparing report (if other than student):

 FOLLOW-UP DATE

-☐ Student referred to physician of choice
+□ Student referred to physician of choice

-☐ Seen by Physician:

-☐ Office ☐ ER ☐ County Health

-\square Declined to be seen by physician
+Seen by Physician: Office ER County Health Declined to be seen by physician

 Other comments: